mom chastising daughter

 Awareness is actually one of the first mechanisms of addressing any problem, both psychological and otherwise.
 When we become aware of certain patterns, we start to learn more about ourselves, where our habits came from, and how we can start to change them into healthier habits.

 A good way to connect with your mind and body is to focus on your breath.
 Not necessarily changing it but noting how your body rises and falls.
 While this doesn’t actually undo previous behaviors, it does help shift your awareness inward.
-Thereby allowing you to dive further into your inner thoughts, fears, hopes, and hurt.
+Thereby allowing you to dive further into your inner thoughts, fears, hopes and hurt.

 The next coping tool is imagination.
 Close your eyes and pretend that you see yourself the way you’ve always wanted to.
 You can also look at yourself in the mirror and tell yourself positive affirmations such as being smart enough.
 This will reprogram your brain to believe positive things about yourself.

 Moreover, try doing something kind for yourself and others.
-Building acts of kindness list will help fill your heart with love.
+Building acts of kindness will help fill your heart with love.
 Lastly, you can journal.
 Take note of your triggers and assess whether your reactions are from a place of love or hurt from an overly critical parent.

 Our relationships with our parents can be complex, particularly so if we have an overly critical parent.
 Therefore, it’s important to show ourselves and others as much love and kindness as we would want someone to show us.